tektechnologies/Instructor-Prep/201/class6.md

 person[keyIWantToLookUp]
 - I can use this variable here, because the bracket notation expects a string and that is what we get from the var keyIWantToLookUp, when saved in a variable some where.

-# Add another key / value pair.
+# Add another key/value pair.

 var person = {
     name: 'Craig Barkley',